 We have three modes of time at this point: the chaotic instantaneousness of matter, the repetition of similar instances in the lived present, and the introduction of a non-similar instance, when a questioning hesitation is put to the outside.
 The key difference in the two modes of time related to the organism is between the retention of instants which are similar on the one hand (as with the fusion of the living present), and the transformation of the past into something different on the other hand (as with the question put to the outside by the organism).
 Here, we can see the famous concepts of difference and questioning which Deleuze takes from Heidegger and installs at the most basic level of existence.
 Simply put, although the organism ‘retains’ similar instants in order to form habits by which to give some order to its existence, it can also hesitate about how this retention should occur.
 In this hesitation, something happens which is out of the control of the organism: a difference is made to the elements which are absorbed.
 The event which occurs in the hesitant absorption of outside elements is something like ‘non-organic’ life.

 Having seen how a difference can be introduced into the past through the hesitation of an organism in relation to the elements which sustain it, we must now look at how the temporal dimension of the future can be disrupted in such a way it is no longer merely expected as the repetition of a similar instance.
 The present opens onto a future through the organism insofar as the living present can fall apart, under the strain of fatigue.
 As we found earlier, the fusion of instants in the organism is contemplation, and within that contemplation, a passive ‘contraction’ of these various instants occurs.
 Contemplations do not involve memory, reflection or understanding; they are, rather, the place where contraction occurs.
 Contemplations are not chaotically instantaneous in the way that matter is; they bring some order to actions, constituting a past and future around the present.
-Now we can add that the organism, when it fuses things outside of itself, is subject to fatigue.
-In fatigue, the contemplation of the organism can no longer fuse the various elements outside of itself (Difference and Repetition 77).
+Now we can add that the organism, when it fuses things outside of itself, can become subject to fatigue.
+The fatigued organism can no longer fuse the various elements outside of itself (Difference and Repetition 77).
 The grain of wheat, for example, can no longer fuse the water it absorbs into itself when there is an excess in a flood.
 In fatigue, the organism contemplates things outside of itself, but it is unable to fuse them all into a living present with retentions and expectations which resemble that present.
 The wheat, in a flood, can no longer grow tall and strong as it usually would; it withers and droops in exhaustion.
 Yet, when we reach the point of extreme fatigue or the point of ‘need’, due to an excess of outside things to contemplate, we can no longer contract or fuse any of those things, and the living present falls apart or ‘erupts’.
 Need is thus the ‘limit’ of the present.
 Each present only ever extends between two eruptions of extreme fatigue.
 In the case of the wheat, it must mutate in order to survive a flood: certain strains of wheat might survive, and those are strains which can forge a new fusion of the present, a fusion which involves an excess of water.
 In order for a genuinely new present to emerge, the organism must be fatigued to the point of need, so that a new present might arise.
 This is the second ‘jet stream’ of time, the passage to a new present.